egb116/homebridge-suncalc-2/README.md

 This is intended for use in triggering scenes using times like sunrise and sunset, or adjacent to those events like the start of golden hour.

+# Modes (new in v1.1.0)

+Allows the user to select how many sensors are created in case 14 is too many.
+Modes include:
+- Full: all 14 Suncalc periods
+- Extended: sunrise, sunset, and both morning and evening golden hours
+- Basic: sunrise and sunset only

 # Offset (Sunrise/Sunset only)

 Triggering from a time relative to sunset/sunrise can be useful for light triggers, if the other time periods are not suitable.
 This plugin allows you to specify an offset for the end of sunrise, and the beginning of sunset.
 For instance, if you want to trigger a scene to start 30 minutes before sunset, you can specify an sunsetStart offset of -30 in the config.
 This fires the trigger 30 minutes earlier than normal, allowing your lights to come on as it gets darker at your location.